 An On-Site Sewage Facility is a wastewater treatment and disposal system that treats and disposes of no more than 5,000 gallons of sewage per day.
-View more information.
+(View EPA website for more information).
 State law requires property owners and on-site sewage facility installers to possess an on-site sewage facility permit issued by the City of Grand Prairie before an on-site sewage facility is constructed, altered, or repaired.

 The City of Grand Prairie is an Authorized Agent of The Texas Commission on Environmental Quality (TCEQ).
 The program falls primarily under the authority of TCEQ rules contained within 30 TAC Chapter 285 On-Site Sewage Facilities.
 Additional regulatory authority is derived from Texas Health and Safety Code, Title 5, Section C, Chapter 341, and Section D, Chapter 366 of Sanitation and Environmental Quality.
 In the City regulations can be found in Ordinance 7512 or in Chapter 13 Section 190.

 - Permitting: Applications for permits and related fees are processed for planning materials on new and/or existing systems in order to receive a permit to construct and also obtain a license to operate an on-site sewage system.